 For men with urinary symptoms due to BPH, Marc Laniado advises men on lifestyle changes and medications.
 Where these are unsuccessful, he performs day-case procedures that alleviate urinary symptoms keeping ejaculation (UroLift, Rezum).
 Some men have unsuitable prostates and need a HoLEP (Holmium Laser Enucleation of the Prostate) or Aquablation, which can also preserve erections and ejaculation.
 Mr Laniado uses an en-bloc technique with early apical sphincter release and a Moses 2.0 holmium laser at the Princess Grace Hospital for best results.

 To help men have fewer side effects from radiotherapy, He does SpaceOAR/Barrigel insertions under local anaesthetic.

-Marc Laniado is the chairman of the prostate cancer multidisciplinary team at the HCA Wellington Hospital and prostate cancer lead at Wexham Park Hospital (Frimley Health).
+Marc Laniado is the chairman of the prostate cancer multidisciplinary team at the HCA Princess Grace Hospital and prostate cancer lead at Wexham Park Hospital (Frimley Health).
 He trains other surgeons in the robotic prostatectomy in the European School at Royal Berkshire Hospital.
 He has driven the development of multiparametric MRI and MRI-targeted fusion biopsies of the prostate to diagnose men accurately.
 He started MRI-targeted biopsies in 2012 and does over two hundred MRI-targeted fusion biopsies a year.
-He introduced Retzius sparing prostatectomy at the end of 2016 as his preserved surgical technique (100 cases a year).
-He is the primary investigator at Wexham Park for several prostate cancer clinical trials.
+He introduced Retzius sparing prostatectomy at the end of 2016 as his preserved surgical technique as patients recover bladder control and erections faster than normal technique.
+He does about 100 Retzius-sparing prostatectomies a year.

 Mr Laniado grew up in North London and is married with two children.
 He enjoys windsurfing in Poole, tennis, running and walking his labradors in Windsor Great Park amongst other locations.